MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 After creating the parameter, you can always go back to the **Manage Parameters** window to modify any of your parameters at any moment.

-## Components of a parameter
+## Parameter properties

 A parameter stores a value that can be used for transformations in Power Query.
-Apart from the name of the parameter and the value that it stores, it also has other components that provide metadata to it.
-The components of a parameter are as follows.
+Apart from the name of the parameter and the value that it stores, it also has other properties that provide metadata to it.
+The properties of a parameter are as follows.

 * **Name** - Provide a name for this parameter that lets you easily recognize and differentiate it from other parameters you might create.
 * **Description** - The description is displayed next to the parameter name when parameter information is displayed, helping users who are specifying the parameter value to understand its purpose, and its semantics.